Category: Books

 Sri Lankan cooking tonight

-I recently bought this book ‘Hidden Kitchens of Sri Lanka’ by Bree Hutchins - from our local library (stock reduction).
+‘Hidden Kitchens of Sri Lanka’ by Bree Hutchins - from our local library (stock reduction).
 It’s an interesting and well photographed travel journal of a trip around Sri Lanka in addition to a multitude of recipes picked up along the way.
-Tonight I cooked from it for the first time - Boiled Egg Curry, Spinach with Dhal and Fried Cabbage - The results were superb; gently spiced but extremely tasty.
+Tonight I cooked from it for the first time - Boiled Egg Curry, Spinach with Dhal and Fried Cabbage -

 -